iamntz/handlebars.wp/README.md

 Since dawn of time, WordPress encouraged mixing PHP and HTML code.
 This should stop!
 Here is an utility that will help you to deal with some stuff.

+This package was built by being actually used and is a wrapper/helper for [Handlebars.php](https://github.com/XaminProject/handlebars.php) adapted to WordPress usage.
+It provides separation of HTML/PHP, cascade fallback (i.e. you can allow users to overwrite template files) and much more.

 ## Installing

 The easy way is to install it via composer: `composer require iamntz/handlebars.wp` and `require 'vendor/autoload.php';` in your `functions.php`.